 Fertilizer

-When the alocasia micholitziana is actively growing, it needs fertilizing every month.
-A balanced water-soluble fertilizer usually yields positive results.
-The alocasia rarely flowers indoors—if it does, a small white spadix with a light green spathe will bloom from the middle of the plant.
+When the alocasia micholitziana is actively growing, it needs monthly fertilizing.
+A balanced, water-soluble fertilizer usually yields positive results.
+The Alocasia rarely flowers indoors—if it does, a small white spadix with a light green spathe will bloom from the middle of the plant.
 Alocasia is a heavy feeder since it has such large leaves and grows so quickly.

 Humidity & Temperature

 These plants thrive in high humidity, above 50%.
 If you don’t live in a humid climate, you can create humidity by misting the Frydek leaves and leaving them near a sunny window.
-You’ll know if your plant needs extra humidity if the leaves turn brown around the tips or edges.
+If the leaves turn brown around the tips or edges, you’ll know if your plant needs extra humidity.

 They do best in temperatures between 65° and 85°F (18°−29°C).
 Temperatures lower than these will put your plant into a dormant state.